sourcey/libsourcey/README.md

 For a redistributable C++ package manager, take a look at `pacm` here: http://sourcey.com/pacm/

 Also, check out `pluga`, a simple C++ plugin API using LibSourcey: http://sourcey.com/pluga/

+## Core Modules

+The following modules are included in the core LibSourcey repository:

+#### Base
+_dependencies:_ libuv
+Re-usable utility classes and interfaces used throughout LibSourcey.

+#### Net
+_dependencies:_ libuv, OpenSSL
+TCP, SSL and UDL socket implementation build on top of libuv architecture.

+#### HTTP
+_dependencies:_ libuv, JsonCpp
+HTTP server and client stack including support for WebSockets, multipart streaming, and file transfers.

+#### Media
+_dependencies:_ libuv, OpenCV, FFmpeg, RtAudio
+Wrappers around FFmpeg and OpenCV for device capture, encoding, recording and streaming.
+The Media API makes extensive use of the PacketStream classes so that encoders, processors and packetisers can be dynamically added and removed from a media source.

+#### UV
+_dependencies:_ libuv
+The UV module is a set of C++ wrappers for Joyent's brilliant libuv library.

+#### STUN
+[RFC 5389](http://tools.ietf.org/rfc/rfc5389) implementation which includes support for ICE and TURN and TURN TCP messages.

+#### TURN
+_dependencies:_ libuv
+Server and client stack which supports both [RFC 5766 (Traversal Using Relays around NAT)](http://tools.ietf.org/rfc/rfc5766) and [RFC 6062 (Traversal Using Relays around NAT Extensions for TCP Allocations)](http://tools.ietf.org/rfc/rfc6062) specifications.

+#### SDP
+[RFC 4566](http://tools.ietf.org/rfc/rfc4566) implementation which includes extra support for ICE headers.

+#### SocketIO
+_dependencies:_ libuv, JsonCpp
+SocketIO C++ client.
+Read more about [SocketIO](http://socket.io).

+#### Symple
+_dependencies:_ libuv, JsonCpp
+Client implementation of Sourcey's home grown real time messaging and presence protocol.
+[More about Symple](<http://sourcey.com/symple).

+#### JSON
+_dependencies:_ JsonCpp
+Thin wrappers and helper functions for the JsonCpp library.

+## External Modules

+The following LibSourcey modules are available in external repositories:

+#### Pacm
+_dependencies:_ libuv, JsonCpp
+Pacm is an embeddable package manager which speaks JSON with the server.
+[More about Pacm](http://sourcey.com/pacm).

+#### Pluga
+Pluga is a simple C++ plugin system that's dead simple to use in your own projects.
+[More about Pluga](http://sourcey.com/pluga).

+#### Anionu SDK
+_dependencies:_ libuv, OpevCV
+The Anionu SDK includes a C++ API, tools, and client implementation for building [Spot](http://anionu.com/spot) plugins and applications that integrate with the [Anionu cloud surveillance serivice](https://anionu.com).

+## Private Modules

+The following closed source modules are available.
+Please contact us if you are interested in using any of them in your projects.

+#### ICE
+_dependencies:_ libuv
+The ICE module is a complete implementation of [RFC 5245 (Interactive Connectivity Establishment)](http://tools.ietf.org/html/rfc5245) based on LibSourcey architecture.
+ICE is a protocol for Network Address Translator (NAT) Traversal for Offer/Answer protocols.
+This module is currently not open source.
+Please contact us if you are interested in using it.

+#### RTP
+_dependencies:_ libuv
+Our RTP module is quite basic and at this point it only supports RTP and RTCP packetisation.
+RTCP session management still needs to implemented.
+If anyone happens to make a project of this we would be very happy to improve our RTP module.

+#### XML
+_dependencies:_ pugixml
+Thin wrappers around the pugixml XML library to better support LibSourcey architecture.

+#### XMPP
+_dependencies:_ pugixml, libstrophe
+Our XMPP module includes a full client implementation with Jingle session support.

 ## Contributing